moss-l/bhs-js-testing/boolean-simplification.md

 ## Remove duplicate code

-It may not be obvious what code is duplicated here as it’s a pretty small amount but there are three copies of `return true`, one in each of the first three branches of our `if/else`.
+It may not be obvious what code is duplicated here as it’s a pretty small amount.
+But there are three copies of `return true`, one in each of the first three branches of our `if/else`.
 Usually we want to remove duplicate code because it’s hard to read and hard to change: you have to read carefully to ensure that it’s actually doing the same